Charlie Is No Darling

-Charlie is helped by being allowed to read all cabinet memoranda.
-These include secret proposals for legislation and discussion documents that are kept secret from most citizens for thirty years.
+Charlie was helped by being allowed to read all cabinet memoranda.
+These included secret proposals for legislation and discussion documents that are kept secret from most citizens for thirty years.

 That was not surprising.
-For the disclosure made clear that although Mr. Windsor has no official state position, he has the privilege of access to information only known to the prime minister, cabinet ministers and very senior civil servants.
-He and his principal private secretary are shown information that even junior government ministers are not allowed to see.
+For the disclosure made clear that although Mr. Windsor had no official state position, he had the privilege of access to information only known to the prime minister, cabinet ministers and very senior civil servants.
+He and his principal private secretary were shown information that even junior government ministers are not allowed to see.

 Although he likes to have a privileged part in government Charlie does not like to be accountable for it.
 He called his attempts to change policy “private conversations” and refused to comment on them.

 How Charlie and the monarchists in government have conspired to stop the people knowing what is in his letters is described in our article about how the government has tried to suppress freedom of information to protect the Windsor family's privileges.